Common baking mistakes

 Yeast, baking soda, and baking powder – they all have shelf lives and for good reason.
 Past their expiry date or even if you’ve kept them in your pantry for a few months after opening, they could very well be inactive and therefore, won’t help your bake rise.

 To test if they’re still usable:

 Yeast: Dissolve ½ teaspoon of sugar in ½ cup warm water.
-Stir in a packet of active dry yeast or 2 teaspoons instant yeast.
+Stir in a packet of active dry yeast or 2 teaspoons of instant yeast.
 After 15 minutes, the mixture should be expanded and frothing if the yeast is alive.

 Baking soda: Mix 1 tablespoon vinegar and ½ teaspoon of baking soda in a bowl.
 If it’s still fresh, it should fizz vigorously on contact.

 Baking powder: Mix two tablespoons of warm water and ½ teaspoon of baking powder in a bowl.
 If it’s still fresh, you should see the mixture start to bubble and foam.

 3. Substituting baking soda for baking powder and vice versa

 At some point in your life, you’ll probably only have either baking soda or baking powder in your pantry, and will use one to substitute the other if a recipe calls for it.
 While both are leaveners that help your bake to rise, they are different chemically.

 Baking soda requires an acid like lemon juice or vinegar to activate it and create carbon dioxide.
 The carbon dioxide then helps your cakes to rise in the oven.

 Baking powder, on the other hand, contains a mixture of baking soda, cream of tartar (a dry acid), and sometimes cornstarch.
 It’s usually activated twice – first when it comes into contact with liquid, and then again in the oven upon heat contact.